cambridge-ceu/csd3/applications/quarto.md

 module load R/4.3.1-icelake
 ```

-To enable `rmarkdown`, we need to get around issue of no Internet on icelake with the following,
+To enable `rmarkdown`, we need to get around issue of no Internet on icelake with the following before entering `login-q-1`,

 ```r
 packages <- c("base64enc","bslib","cachem","cli","digest",